Maritime spatial planning 2017-2021

 Finland’s eight coastal regions will develop three maritime spatial plans by the end of March 2021.
 The Åland Islands will compile its own plan.

-The plans will be produced in cooperation with stakeholders.
+The maritime spatial plans will be prepared in cooperation with stakeholders.
+It is possible to participate in planning in accordance with the interaction plan.
 You can register with the maritime spatial planning cooperation network here (in Finnish).

-Maritime spatial planning involves coordinating the needs of different industries.
+Maritime spatial planning involves coordinating the needs of different maritime users and industries.
 Planning will focus particularly on the following sectors: energy, maritime transport, fisheries and aquaculture, tourism, recreational use, and conservation, protection and improvement of the environment and nature.
-There will also be an emphasis on national security needs, the characteristics of the marine area and interaction between the land and sea.
-Other themes, such as cultural heritage, the mining industry, blue biotechnology or maritime industry can also be addressed.
+Other themes, such as cultural heritage, mining industry, blue biotechnology, and maritime industry will be addressed.
+There will also be an emphasis on national security needs, the characteristics of the marine areas, and land-sea interactions.

 Maritime spatial planning is regulated in the Land Use and Building Act (in Finnish).